He’s the CEO of Amazon and the man whose personal wealth has just exceeded $140bn.

 Once dry, you must use an aftershave balm.
 I say ‘must’ deliberately.
 Balms are full of nutrients and natural moisturizers which your scalp will be screaming out for after the shave.

-Apply generously and allow it so to soak in naturally.
+Apply generously and allow it so it will soak in naturally.

 Don’t be tempted by an aftershave.
 The alcohols in aftershaves (particularly cheap ones) are going to be your freshly shaved head’s worst enemy in the first few moments of being exposed to this strange new world.